opengeospatial/ogcapi-records/README.md

 ## Using the standard

-A draft of the CAT 4.0 standard is available:
+A draft of the OGC API - Records standard is available:

 * T.B.D.